YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A day with one patient can still be unsafe if the plan is vague

-I should also say the opposite clearly.
+The opposite is also true.
 A clinic can operate on only one patient that day and still give a weak plan.
-If the donor area is not measured, the hairline is too low, the graft number is unrealistic, or the surgeon is not meaningfully involved, the patient is not protected just because the clinic says “one patient.”
+If no one measures the donor, the hairline is too low, the graft number is unrealistic, or the surgeon is not meaningfully involved, the patient is not protected just because the clinic says “one patient.”

-The patients per day question should not become a slogan.
-It should open a conversation about planning quality.
+The patients per day question is not a slogan.
+It opens a conversation about planning quality.
 A clinic with one patient and poor medical judgment is still unsafe.
 A clinic with more than one small case may be acceptable if each case has a named surgeon, clear timing, proper team support, and enough room for review.
 The standard is not isolation.
 The standard is accountable planning.

 If a coordinator is the main person giving the plan, be careful.
 Coordinators can help with photos, travel, timing, and practical steps.
 They should not replace the surgeon’s decision about donor limits, hairline design, graft count, or whether surgery is appropriate.
 I explain that boundary in hair transplant coordinators and surgical planning limits.